 In the infancy and early stages of the web, web 1.0 and 2.0, websites were able to influence user experience.
 Usually, through paid ads, demographic targeting, and keyword manipulation, users were often sent to places they didn’t intend to go.
 While these tactics are still necessary, as we’ve passed web 3.0 and are now moving into web 4.0, search engine algorithms will change to give the user more reliable information and control.
 In this realm, providing a face to a brand, backed by a real human presence is more productive and authentic.

 Examples include having better, and more interactive dialogues with consumers which can be held via podcasting, blogging from a first-person view, chatbots standing by to help, and interacting with your audience in a real, transparent way.
-Mainly, users want to see you’re a real person and having an interactive website that reflects that will become more and more important.
+Mainly, users want to see you’re an ethical and real person and having an interactive website that reflects that will become more and more important.

 Rather than going after celebrities or paying ultra outrageous sponsorship fees to help market their product, we’re seeing brands begin to work with “internet-famous” influencers who may have a smaller number of followers but who are highly engaged and often align well with the brand.
 Given a shared interest in a product, fans will often follow the influencer’s lead.